Wine Body Explained

 • These feel bold, dense, powerful, or creamy.

-How to Tell if a Wine Is Light or Full-Bodied Before You Buy It
+How to Tell a Wine’s Body Before You Buy It

-• Alcohol percentage — 14.5% and above often signals fuller body.
+• 14.5% and above often suggests fuller body

-If you want to decode labels with more confidence, our guide on How to Read a Wine Label walks through exactly what to look for before you buy.
+If you want to decode labels more confidently, our guide on How to Read a Wine Label can help you know what to look for before you buy.

 Why Wine Body Matters for Food Pairing